-Ride the Whistler Gondola to the meeting location at our mountain top office.
-Here you are outfitted with hiking boots, helmet and…an ice axe!
-The ice axe is mainly used as a walking stick but also makes for captivating photos.
-From our mountaintop office, the tour departs with a short walk to the glacier.
-Along the way you can discover all manner of beautiful, curious and interesting flora and fauna.
-This includes striated glacier polished slabs, colourful flowers that forge soil recently freed by glacial recession, the mighty cracked in half glacial erratic, and even the whistle of a Whistler marmot.
-The area the tour visits is also a cirque glacier, thus putting you in the middle of a natural amphitheater surrounded by craggy ridges and peaks – A truly remarkable place!
+Ride the Whistler Gondola to meet your guide at our mountain top office near the Roundhouse.
+Here you are outfitted with hiking boots, helmet and…a mountaineering axe!
+The axe is mainly used as a walking stick but also makes for great photos.
+From our mountaintop office, the tour departs with a hike to the glacier.
+Along the way you can discover beautiful, curious and interesting flora and fauna.
+This includes striated glacier polished rock slabs, colourful flowers that emerge from soil freed by glacial recession, the mighty cracked-in-half glacial erratic, and even the whistle of a Whistler marmot.
+The tour visits a cirque glacier, thus putting you in the middle of a natural amphitheater surrounded by craggy ridges and peaks – A truly remarkable place!

-Once you reach the glacier, the guide will lead you up a gentle slope, making easy snow steps for you to follow.
+Once you reach the glacier, the guide will lead you up a slope, making snow steps for you to follow.
 Arriving atop a natural rise in the glacier, many glissading options exist on the same slope.
 Choose either a gentle glissade or a more adventurous slide down.
 Most choose a steeper, faster run!

-Névé, as summer snow is called, is exciting to slide on and is present rain or shine.
+Névé, as summer snow is called, is exciting to slide on.
 Everyone is encouraged to enjoy glissading more than once!
 We recommend bringing rain pants or an extra pair of pants and socks.
 The snow can be wet and many of our tour participants go on to enjoy more sightseeing like the Peak to Peak gondola afterwards.

 The tour is 2.5-3 hours rain or shine, and no experience is necessary.
 The only requirement is an adventurous attitude and a willingness to embrace your inner child!

 Group rates available – please call us at 604 938 9242 for details

-Departure: 9:00am & 1:00pm daily. *Please check in at our mountain top office 15 minutes prior to your scheduled tour time.
+Departure: 9am & 2pm daily. *Please check in at the meeting place 15 minutes prior to your scheduled tour time.

-Guests on the 9:00 am tour will meet their guide at the base of the village gondola at 8:45 am at the picnic tables.
+The 9 am tour meets their guide at the Escape Route Alpine Demo Centre down in the village at 8:45 am.